DoxrGitHub/ShimmerMod/README.md

 Unzip the file you downloaded and now actually build the image.
 ```
-./shimmermod.sh -i /path/to/recovery/image.bin #[optional flags]
+sudo bash shimmermod.sh -i /path/to/recovery/image.bin #[optional flags]
 ```
-(run ./recomod.sh --help for a list of all build flags)
+(run `bash shimmermod.sh --help` for a list of all build flags)

 The script modifies the image in place, and once that's done, you can flash it with any USB flashing tool and plug it in your chromebook/box the same way you would a normal recovery image.